viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Knowing the settling time is crucial in cases when the input voltage undergoes sudden changes, such as when a [multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is used.
 When the input signal is switched to a new source, you must wait at least the settling time before taking a sample by the XADC.

-When you measure slowly changing signals (e.g., a voltage from a temperature sensor) and are not very concerned by noise in the input signal, it's probably enough to sample the input with the period equal to the settling time.
+When you measure slowly changing signals (e.g., a voltage from a temperature sensor) and are not very concerned about noise in the input signal, it's probably enough to sample the input with the period equal to the settling time.

 I think that in all other cases, the proper digitization setup depends on the circumstances.
 You need to understand your objective and your input signal.
 And you definitely have to do a lot of testing.
 There will be cases when it's beneficial to sample a low-frequency signal with a high XADC sample rate to use some kind of averaging or other digital signal processing algorithm, e.g., to reduce the noise component of the input signal.